Wood burning stoves: what you need to know

 How to buy a log burner or multi-fuel stove

 By Liz Ransome-Croker

 Article 1 of 7

-We guide you through what you need to think about when buying a stove, with advice from experts and wood-burning-stove owners.
+We guide you through what you need to think about when buying a log burner or multi-fuel stove, with advice from experts and stove owners

-A wood burning stove can be a great focal point in your living room, creating a warm, cosy feel.
-It can also be a practical way to cut or avoid rising heating bills - 43% of the stove owners we surveyed* said they believe getting a stove had saved them money.
+A wood-burning stove can be a great focal point in your living room, creating a warm, cosy feel.
+It can also be a practical way to cut or avoid rising heating bills – 52% of the 1,434 Which? stove owners we surveyed* said they believe getting a stove had saved them money.

 Our video below will give you a summary of the key things you need to think about when buying one.